+The Group holds investments in unlisted securities of \$1.8 million as at 30 June 2018.
+They comprise minority holdings in start-up companies in the financial technology sector that are carried at fair value.

-Unlisted investments of \$1.57 million are held by the Group at balance date.
-The investments are classified within Level 3 of the Fair Value Hierarchy.
-They represent minority holdings in start-up companies in the financial technology sector.
-The investments comprise unlisted shares and there are no observable, reliable market values.
-The nature of these entities and the sector in which they operate means that they are inherently difficult to value.
+The investments are classified within Level 3 of the Fair Value Hierarchy set out in Australian Accounting Standards.
+The nature of these entities and the sector in which they operate means that they are inherently difficult to value and require significant judgment.